 The problem is largely one of metabolic suppression.
 Dieting exacerbates that problem.

-Listen to learn how dieting predisposes people to gain weight and makes it harder to lose it, and why that doesn’t mean you should just give up!If you want to try a system that will not only work, but will help you make peace with food and eating, which I personally think is even more instrumental in your future happiness than losing weight, check out my free video masterclass, Eat What You Love and Lose the Weight.
+Listen to learn how dieting predisposes people to gain weight and makes it harder to lose it, and why that doesn’t mean you should just give up!If you want to try a system that will not only work, but will help you make peace with food and eating, which I personally think is even more instrumental in your future happiness than losing weight, check out my free video masterclass, Kick the Emotional Eating Habit for Good.

 LISTEN TO THE WEIGHT LOSS FOR FOODIES PODCAST BELOW: